Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Chauthi:

-A post-wedding gathering at the bride’s parental home is usually held on the fourth day after the wedding.
+A post-wedding ritual at the bride’s parental home is usually held on the fourth day after the wedding.
 The bride’s family needs to celebrate and bless the couple.

 Chauthi - Group Photo